TheAlgorithms/JavaScript/CONTRIBUTING.md

 Please refrain from using `console` in your implementation AND test code.

-First it is recommended of you to install all dependencies using:
+First you should install all dependencies using:

 ```shell
 npm install